plotly/academy/_react/3-with-plotly.md

 ## Plotly

-Including this script gives us access to the `Ploty` variable in our code.
+Including this script gives us access to the `Plotly` variable in our code.
 Using `Plotly.newPlot`, we can easily create graphs to showcase the weather data:

 ```JS
 Plotly.newPlot();